 A Must-Read: Yorkie Grooming Tools

-Top 7 Basic Dog Commands
+Top 7 Commands

 Yes, you love your dogs, but the question is, does your neighbor love them too?
 Study shows that for them to love your dogs too, good manners are a must.
 And that’s where these seven basic commands come into the picture.

-Is one of the simplest commands that a dog can master in just a few days.
+It is one of the simplest commands that a dog can master in just a few days.
 Those dogs who master this instruction are easier to manage.

 Steps to teach them to sit: